HMAS Emu: Sea Fox rescue

-The rescue mission cost the Navy £30,000, and an investigation into the matter was raised due to the claim from one Sea Fox crew member, that Calvert had orchestrated the rescue as a publicity stunt, however, the claim was never proven.
+The rescue mission cost the Navy £30,000, and an investigation into the matter was raised due to a claim from one Sea Fox crew member that Calvert had orchestrated the rescue as a publicity stunt.
+However, the claim was never proven.

 Decommissioning and fate

-On 16 November 1959, Emu left Darwin for the last time as a commissioned ship, sailing to Sydney on her farewell voyage.
+On 16 November 1959, Emu left Darwin for the last time as a commissioned vessel, sailing to Sydney on her farewell voyage.
 Stopping in Cairns and Brisbane along the way, she arrived in Sydney on 14 December 1959, being paid-off into reserve on 17 December 1959.
 She remained in reserve until 2 May 1967, when she was sold.
 She was placed into commercial service, returning to Northern Australian waters until at least 1977 under the name Tenax.